Source-Aware Neural Speech Coding for Noisy Speech Compression: Introduction

-In this work we widen the scope of applications of speech codec by taking into account the noisy speech as input.
-While most of the speech coding systems are designed to work only for clean single-talker speech, the real-world speech signals are often accompanied by additional sound sources, which needs to be addressed, too.
-However, traditional speech codecs are based on the speech production models \cite{SchroederM1985celp, BessetteB2002amrwb}, thus lacking the ability to model the non-speech components mixed in the input signal.
-This kind of ideas have been partly reflected in the MPEG unified speech and audio coding (USAC) standard \cite{usac1, usac2}.
-USAC explicitly tackles speech signals in the mixture condition by switching between different tools defined for different kinds of signals, such as speech and music.
-However, the switching decision was on every frame rather than addressing the fact that mixing happens within the frame.
+In this work, we widen the scope of speech coding applications by taking into account noisy speech as the input.
+Additional sound sources often accompany real-world speech.
+However, traditional speech codecs are mostly based on the speech production models \cite{SchroederM1985celp, BessetteB2002amrwb}, thus lacking the ability to model the non-speech components mixed in the input signal.
+Efforts to address the problem have been partly reflected in the MPEG unified speech and audio coding (USAC) standard \cite{usac1, usac2}.
+USAC tackles speech signals in the mixture condition by switching between different tools defined for different kinds of signals, such as speech and music.
+However, the switching decision does not consider the mixed nature within the frame, which requires explicit source separation.
 Meanwhile, AMR-WB's discontinuous transmission (DTX) mode also considers the mixed nature of input speech by deactivating the coding process for the non-speech periods \cite{BessetteB2002amrwb}.
 Lombard et al. improved DTX by generating artificial comfort noise that smooths out the discontinuity \cite{LombardA2015comfortnoise}.
 However, for the frames where both speech and non-speech sources co-exist, it is difficult to effectively control the bitrate using DTX.
 Similar ideas have been used in transform coders for audio compression, where the dynamic bit allocation algorithm based on psychoacoustic models can create a spectral hole in low bitrate cases.
 Intelligent noise gap filling can alleviate the musical noise generated from this quantization process \cite{HerreJ2015mpeg, DischS2016intelligentgap}, while it is to reduce the artifact generated from the coding algorithm, rather than to model the non-stationary noise source separately from the main source.